Hedhvick Hirav

 Specific Requirements

-- Non-commercial Use: Certain incentives may be restricted to private buyers.
+- Non-commercial Use: Some incentives apply only to private buyers.

 - Maximum Limit: One vehicle per individual under subsidy norms.